Marekkon5/discogstagger/README.md

 # Troubleshooting

 ### MacOS:
-If you get a warning on macOS, this app can't be opened for whatever reason:
+If you get a warning on MacOS, this app can't be opened for whatever reason:
 - Click Apple icon on top left
 - Click System Preferences
 - Click Security & Privacy